Choisissez votre cadeau d'exception à partir des montants d'achat ci-dessous.

 Perfumery was not a vocation, however.

 I first tried the Beaux-Arts.
-I would never have thought of Firmenich.
-I would pass by its headquarters in La Jonction on the bus and would never have imagined working there one day.
-It is the portrait of Jean-Paul Guerlain in the Vogue from my wife Claudine who made me want to become a master perfumer.
+I never would have thought of Firmenich.
+I passed by its headquarters in La Jonction on the bus and never imagined I would work there one day.
+It's the portrait of Jean-Paul Guerlain in the Vogue from my wife Claudine who made me want to become a master perfumer.
 Except that you don't become one like that if you're not from Grasse or a doctoral student in chemistry.
-I was hired at 20 years in the scientific research department where the work consisted of studying natural essences to reconstitute them synthetically.Little by little, I learned to create formulas.
-One of my first notes was sold.
+I was hired at 20 years in the scientific research department where the work consisted of studying natural essences to reconstitute them synthetically.
+Little by little, I learned to create formulas.One of my first notes was sold.
 But the road was long.
 I was sent to New York where I had more creative freedom and bought my first and last Cadillac.
-The real recognition from Firmenich came when I was named master perfumer in 1988.
+Firmenich's true recognition came when I was named Master Perfumer in 1988.

 What image could sum up your approach to perfume?